Webbgaraget/threewp_broadcast/readme.txt

 == Changelog ==

+= 2.21 201404xx =
+* New: Custom roles are accepted.
+* Fix: Fatal error when syncing taxonomies.
+Sometimes.

 = 2.20 20140412 =
 * New: Premium Pack plugins: Custom Field Attachments, Sync Taxonomies.
 * More debug information when syncing taxonomies.